Ethereum-Execution-Service/ees-sdk/README.md

 ![npm version](https://img.shields.io/npm/v/sub2-sdk)
 ![license](https://img.shields.io/npm/l/sub2-sdk)

 This is a Typescript/JavaScript SDK for interacting with the sub2 protocol.
-The library is build using viem and requires a viem public client and wallet client to access most of the functionality.
+The library is build using [viem](https://viem.sh) and requires a viem public client and wallet client to access most functions.
 Read more about usage of sub2-sdk and see examples [here](https://sub2.gitbook.io/sub2/sdk).

 ## Installation